Demosthenes: Political career

 The fact that Demosthenes fought at the battle of Chaeronea as a hoplite indicates that he lacked any military skills.
 According to historian Thomas Babington Macaulay, in his time the division between political and military offices was beginning to be strongly marked.
 Almost no politician, with the exception of Phocion, was at the same time an apt orator and a competent general.
 Demosthenes dealt in policies and ideas, and war was not his business.
-This contrast between Demosthenes' intellectual prowess and his deficiencies in terms of vigour, stamina, military skill and strategic vision is illustrated by the inscription his countrymen engraved on the base of his statue:Had you for Greece been strong, as wise you were, the Macedonian would not have conquered her.George Grote notes that already thirty years before his death, Demosthenes "took a sagacious and provident measure of the danger which threatened Grecian liberty from the energy and encroachments of Philip."
+This contrast between Demosthenes's intellectual prowess and his deficiencies in terms of vigour, stamina, military skill and strategic vision is illustrated by the inscription his countrymen engraved on the base of his statue:Had you for Greece been strong, as wise you were, the Macedonian would not have conquered her.George Grote notes that already thirty years before his death, Demosthenes "took a sagacious and provident measure of the danger which threatened Grecian liberty from the energy and encroachments of Philip."
 Throughout his career "we trace the same combination of earnest patriotism with wise and long-sighted policy."
 Had his advice to the Athenians and other fellow Greeks been followed, the power of Macedonia could have been successfully checked.
 Moreover, says Grote, "it was not Athens only that he sought to defend against Philip, but the whole Hellenic world.
 In this he towers above the greatest of his predecessors."
 The sentiments to which Demosthenes appeals throughout his numerous orations, are those of the noblest and largest patriotism; trying to inflame the ancient Grecian sentiment of an autonomous Hellenic world, as the indispensable condition of a dignified and desirable existence.